 Pine shavings or straw for bedding shed weekly

 A basic book on goat health care.
+One of our favorites is Holistic Goat Care, by Gianaclis Caldwell - link HERE

 The name and number of a veterinarian that treats goats.